 Understanding the rules for accessible parking can help you help others.

-Reserved spaces are designed to help those in need of them for a number of reasons so don’t judge appearances.
-Whether the disability is visible or invisible to others, without these spaces, seemingly simple tasks in life could be increasingly painful, overwhelming, often impossible or even life threatening for millions of people.
+Reserved spaces are for those people who need them.
+The reasons are not always evident.
+So don’t judge by appearances.
+Whether the disability is visible or invisible, without these spaces, simple tasks could be painful, overwhelming, or life-threatening for millions.

 Allan Appel, a disability columnist pleads, “Compassion means not sneering at or verbally harassing someone who does not appear to be disabled but occupies a handicapped parking space.
 The operative word here is ‘appear.’”

-Therefore, if a person is displaying a license to park in an accessible parking space, try offering a hand, instead of a visual judgment.
-After all…the people you are graciously intending to defend, may be standing right in front of you.
+If a person has a license to park in accessible parking, try offering a hand instead of visual judgment.
+After all…the people you are graciously intending to defend may be standing right in front of you.